jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 ## Introduction

 Today’s Xilinx FPGAs contain many more resources than basic LUT, CLB, IOB, and routing.
-The FPGAs are now being used to implement much more complex digital circuits compared to glue logic when they were invented.
+The FPGAs are now being used to implement much more complex digital circuits than glue logic when they were invented.
 Some complex architectural resources, such as clocking, must be configured and instantiated instead of inferred.
-There are also commonly used complex circuits, such as the ReedSolomon decoder are provided by tools so that a designer does not have to “reinvent the wheel.”
+There are also commonly used complex circuits, such as the ReedSolomon decoder, provided by tools so that a designer does not have to “reinvent the wheel.”
 This lab introduces the Architectural Wizard and the IP generator tools available through the IP Catalog